brainy-labs/metadata-snippet-manager/instructions.md

 - **⚠️ USE SPARINGLY**: Very expensive in terms of data.
 Try not to use it.
 - **When to use**:
   - Initialization when database is empty or nearly empty
-  - When all other search strategies have failed and the user get bored.
-If you want to use it, ask the user first e tell him it's an expensive operation
+  - When all other search strategies have failed and the user gets bored.
+If you want to use it, ask the user first and tell them it's an expensive operation
   - For complete analysis explicitly requested by user
 - **Returns**: Array of all root trees with their complete hierarchies